-Each national website should contain the information in at least the relevant national language(s) and English but preferably it should include other main European languages too.
+Each national website should contain the information in at least the relevant national language(s) and English but preferably it should also include other main European languages too.

-National EuroVelo Web Sites - Content detail
+Pages 5 + 6 - National EuroVelo Web Sites - Content continued

-- 1. Route description and information about the signing of the route (obligatory): - Show the itinerary on a map clearly indicating the major towns and the route conditions (e.g. surface, presence of motorised traffic, topography etc.); and - Description of the itinerary indicating the general route conditions; and - Information about relevant signposting systems. - 2.
-Electronic maps / GPS tracks: - Show the precise itinerary on a detailed interactive map clearly indicating the route conditions (e.g. surface, presence of motorised traffic, topography etc.); and/or - Downloadable GPS tracks. - 3.
+1. Route description and information about the signing of the route (obligatory):

+- Show the itinerary on a map clearly indicating the major towns and the route conditions (e.g. surface, levels of motorised traffic, topography etc.); and - Description of the itinerary indicating the general route conditions. - 2.
+Electronic maps / GPS tracks: - Show the itinerary on an interactive map clearly indicating the major towns and the route conditions (e.g. surface, levels of motorised traffic, topography etc.); and/or - Downloadable GPS tracks. - 3.
 Printed material: - Indicate the best guide books, maps and other sources of information for cycling the route. - 4.
 Public transport connections (obligatory): - Short description of the major bicycle transportation conditions (e.g. restrictions, prices etc.) on all relevant modes (train, bus, ferry etc.); and - The main connections (hubs key destinations) with distances and approximate travel times for different modes of transport and links to further information, including where it is possible to buy tickets. - 5.
-Cycle friendly services (accommodation, cafes, restaurants etc.) (obligatory): - Indication of whether a cycle friendly label exists in the country or region and, if so, provide more information; and - Provide contact details of examples of each type of service per settlement, ideally through an interactive map (see Point 2 Electronic maps / GPS tracks).

-- 6. Bike rental facilities: - Indicate whether it is possible to hire bikes in each section and provide links to the providers. - 7.
+Cycle friendly services (accommodation, cafes, restaurants etc.) (obligatory): - Indication of whether a cycle friendly label exists in the country or region and, if so, provide more information; and - Provide contact details of examples of each type of service per settlement, ideally through an interactive map (see Point 2 Electronic maps / GPS tracks). - 6.
+Bike rental facilities: - Indicate whether it is possible to hire bikes in each section and provide links to the providers. - 7.
 Bookable offers: - Provide links to firms offering bookable offers along the route (if they exist). - 8.
-Points of interest: - Provide information on the major tourist sights and attractions along the route with hyperlinks to further information.
+Points of interest: - Provide information on the major tourist sights and attractions along the route with links to further information.
 Can be combined with Point 1 Route description. - 9.
-Cycle events: - Provide a calendar of events that would be of interest to cyclists (not necessarily only cycling-related). - 10.
-Pedelec information - Indicate whether it is feasible to cycle the route by pedelec (e.g. are there regular charging stations).
+Cycle events: - Provide a calendar of events that would be of interest to cyclists (not necessarily only cycling-related).